 An unintended benefit of bio digester treatment of feces leading to its degradation into water and methane is that the output water can be tested directly for Covid viral load.
 These inexpensive tests give results in under half an hour.
 Such decentralized Virus monitoring and surveillance can identify emerging variants quickly.
 One can find out the geographical spread, the variant and duration of existence for a faster, targeted response.
-Viruses are not going anywhere soon, and this method of sewage in curbing its derecycling of several supply constraint digestion is a very least of the part of all creating a very le
+Viruses are not going anywhere soon, and this method of sewage water surveillance would be "helpful to monitor the full trajectory of a surge," said Amy Kirby.
+Wastewater Analysis will yield clues to future waves of the virus.